ikki407/stacking/README.md

 Base model have some arguments.

 - 's': Stacking.
-Svaing a oof prediction({model_name}_all_fold.csv) and average of test prediction based on fold-train models({model_name}_test.csv).
+Saving a oof(one-of-fold) prediction({model_name}_all_fold.csv) and average of test prediction based on train-fold models({model_name}_test.csv).
 These files will be used for next level stacking.

 - 't': Training with all data and predict test({model_name}_TestInAllTrainingData.csv).
-This is useful to get the single model performance.
+In this training, no validation data are used.

 - 'st': Stacking and then training with all data and predict test ('s' and 't').

 - 'cv': Only cross validation without saving the prediction.

-Define task details top of script.

-* features.py:
-Create features based on original dataset.

-* scripts/XXX.py:
 Define several models and its parameters used for stacking.
+Define task details on the top of script.
 Train and test feature set are defined here.
 Need to define CV-fold index.

 Any level stacking can be defined.

 ------------------

 ## TODO LIST